GfSE/SAF-Specification/stakeholders.md

 * Which kind of physical items (energy, material, information, etc.) are used on an interface of a physical architecture element?

   ***Rationale:  In my role, I need to implement the interfaces in my HW subsystem, if necessary.***
-* Which logical elements are allocated to the physical SOI physical architecture?
+* Which logical elements are allocated to which physical elements?

   ***Rationale:  In my role, as design authority I have to ensure that the HW Element fulfills the allocated logical concept (specification).***
 * Which modes and states does the system have?